Education and Outreach

 Kids in the Creek

 Kids in the Creek is an annual event held for 6th graders of Lee County.
 Students go around to different stations to learn about different environmental issues.
-In the past stations have included Water Chemistry, Fish Identification, Save Our Streams Demonstrations, Litter Education, Coal, Enviroscape, Eco-Jeopardy, Tree Identification, Wildlife, Soils, among others.
+In the past stations have included Water Chemistry, Fish Identification, Save Our Streams Demonstrations, Litter Education, Coal, Enviroscape, Eco-Jeopardy, Tree Identification, Wildlife, Soils, Mussels, among others.